Make a claim

 We suggest you offer to support your worker at any appointment with their approval or ask if there is a suitable person they would like to take or contact.

-If your worker has had a work-related injury or illness, you should notify icare , register the incident and to begin the claims process.
+If your worker has had a work-related injury or illness, you should notify icare , register the incident and begin the claims process.

 Has icare been notified already for this injury or illness?